 Once the water is boiling, drop in a pound of trimmed green beans.
 After a few minutes they should be a bright green.

 After 4 to 6 minutes, strain the green beans into a colander.
+I recommend tasting one to check doneness.
 Immediately rinse with cold water to stop them from cooking any further.

 In the same skillet, add 2 tablespoons of butter.
 Or if you have bacon fat, you can use that.
 I’ve made these both ways and they are equally delicious.